lea-beaulieu/re-gift/README.md

 * User can CREATE a trade by sending an offer, UPDATE received offer's status, READ sent offer and received offer.

 <a href="https://re-gift.herokuapp.com/">DEMO</a>

+You can use these credentials to trade :
+* email : demo@mail.com   password : Demonstration1
+* email : test@mail.com   password: TestTest1